SolidCaterpillar/SWEN303-Group-Project-Part-1/Part-2/test-plan.md

 ## Participants and Consent

 ### Participants
-Consider making one of them 'colour blind' using a system filter
+Consider making one of them 'colour blind' using a system filter.